 Medical computers often used to control medical equipment that performs essential medical exams (CT Scans, ultrasounds, MRIs, and blood tests).
 They can even be built in the equipment itself to save space.
 Additionally, doctors and nurses can now show their results to explain their condition and treatment.
 Computers have also allowed 3D imaging and drafting to become possible.
 Surgeons can draft a realistic image a body part for surgery and look at its structure.
 For instance, a plastic surgeon before performing a breast augmentation procedure could draft up how different breast implants will look at the end result, and show the patient to help make decisions.

-Lives can be saved by healthcare equipment monitoring devices and computers.
+Lives can be saved by health equipment rental monitoring devices and computers.
 Computers now allow hospitals to be in charge of lab systems, blood pressure monitors, heart rate monitors and other critical medical equipment.
 The machines also pick up irregularities and send notifications when there is something wrong.
-For example, a bed sensor can be placed on patients beds and send alerts to a computer if the patient has fallen from the bed.
+For example, a bed alarm sensor can be placed on patients beds and send alerts to a computer if the patient has fallen from the bed.
 In many instances computers assist doctors in keeping a tab on the progress of patients, allowing it to be more convenient and safe for both the patient and doctor or nurse in charge.
 The computer monitoring system also collects useful data from patients that can be accessed for studies and future reference.

 Research and Studies